 For our littlest artists, the Expressionist workshop is an exploration-based art experience designed to encourage independent thought and decision making while building a mindset of creativity in children ages 3-4.
 We will focus on the art making process as we paint, sculpt, draw, tape, glue, print, photograph, and make lots of purposeful messes.
 Classes are often supplemented with book readings and story telling, and always aim to teach children about specific art making skills as well as relevant art history.
 In an effort to meet children in their own world, contemporary artists are regularly featured alongside the great masters of the past.
-Expressionist workshops are one hour in duration.
+Expressionist workshops are one hour in length.

 The Impressionists (ages 5-7)

 Designed for early elementary students chomping at the bit to use their new-found skills and knowledge, this class fosters a love of making through gently facilitated individual and group projects.
 Students will learn about exciting new art materials, challenge their fine motor skills and concentration, and learn about the different ways in which art is a language and an expression of ideas.
 We’ll paint and draw, work in large and small formats, sculpt, sew, print, photograph and more.
 Each class will incorporate skill building, art history components, and plenty of (supported) independent decision making.
-Impressionist workshops are one hour in duration.
+Impressionist workshops are one hour in length.

 The Surrealists (ages 8-11)